jobjo/jobjo.github.io/_posts/2017-12-20-lenses-as-modules.md

 val view : ('a, 'b) lens -> 'a -> 'b
 {% endhighlight %}

-To instead use lenses for extracting values involves some cleverness in terms of picking the right functor.
-For example, to get the address from a person using the `address` lens from above, we need:
+Extracting values using lenses involves some cleverness in terms of picking the right functor.
+For example, to get the address from a person via the `address` lens from above, we to tweak the run function.
+Looking at its defintion again:
 {% highlight ocaml %}
 let run f x = F.map (fun address -> { x with address }) @@ f x.address
 {% endhighlight %}

-to evaluate to `x.address`.
+We need `run` to evaluate to `x.address`.
 The trick is to pick a functor that ignores the function argument and returns a constant value:

 {% highlight ocaml %}
 module type TYPE = sig type t end